Tougher travel rules to contain spread of COVID-19 come into force in UK | Business

-The UK's tougher new travel rules to contain the spread of COVID-19 variants came into effect from Monday, involving compulsory hotel quarantines for anyone returning to England from one of the 33 high-risk ''red list'' countries.
+The UK's tougher new travel rules to contain the spread of COVID-19 variants came into effect from Monday, involving compulsory hotel quarantines for anyone returning to England from one of the 33 high-risk ''red list'' countries, which excludes India.

 Those arriving will have to pre-book and pay 1,750 pounds to spend 10 days quarantining in government-sanctioned hotels, covering the cost of the hotel, transport and two separate tests post-arrival.
 Extremely serious breaches of the new norms could result in a 10-year jail term and fines of up to 10,000 pounds.

-Those who have not visited a ''red list'' country, such as India, must still quarantine for 10 days at home and complete two mandatory COVID-19 tests on the second and eighth day after arriving.
+India is not among the 33 high-risk ''red list'' countries.
+However, those arriving in the UK from countries such as India, not having visited a ''red list'' country, must still quarantine for 10 days at home and complete two mandatory COVID-19 tests on the second and eighth day after arriving.

 “With the emergence of new variants, we must go further.
 The rules coming into force today will bolster the quarantine system and provide another layer of security against new variants at the border,” said UK Health Secretary Matt Hancock.